anhtuanpc/fetch_solana_fullstack/README.md

 - **Features:**
   - Server-side rendering
   - Connects to backend API
-  - Modern React with App Router
+  - Modern React 19 with App Router
+  - Tailwind CSS v4 for styling

-## Adding New Packages
+## 📝 Adding New Packages

 To add a package to a specific workspace: